Wahiawa General Hospital – For Acute/Critical Patient Care and Emergency Department COVID-19 Updated Information Please Click Here

-In our attempt to mitigate the presence of COVID-19 at Wahiawa General Hospital (WGH), and in alignment with recommendations from the Center for Disease Control and Prevention (CDC) as well as the Hawaii State Department of Health (DOH), effective immediately the following measures have been put in place:
+In our attempt to mitigate the presence of COVID-19 at both Wahiawa General Hospital (WGH) is in alignment with recommendations from the Center for Disease Control and Prevention (CDC), Centers for Medicare & Medicaid Services, and the Hawaii State Department of Health (DOH), effective as of March 3, 2021 the following updated measures have been put in place:

-- Wahiawa General Hospital will be restricting visitor access to our Acute and Critical Patient Care Units.
-For more information please click here.
+*Wahiawa General Hospital visitor access and protocols to our Acute and Critical Care Patient Units are as follows:

-- If you have any questions regarding the impacts that COVID-19 is having on Wahiawa General Hospital please submit them to our Communications Department at email@example.com
+If you have any questions regarding the impacts that COVID-19 is having on Wahiawa General Hospital please submit them to Administrative Assistant, Ashley Ballesteros at email@example.com

 Wahiawa General Hospital’s Outpatient Services remains open to patients and the communities we serve, however, we are making decisions to protect the safety of our patients based on the latest information available: